thinger-io/Docs/console/README.md

 If you want to make a long range time representation of any data, the correct  way to make it is creating a data bucket and feeding the dashboard with the stored data.
 When you select this tab into the strip menu, it will appear a list with all created bucket that you can select.

 Fill splines option: This option will create a nice color effect your widget, specially if you are using a multivariable chart.
-Multiple axes option: This feature is necessary if you are using variables with different units or ranges, because it wil include different ordinate axes to the chart, making easy the check out of the values.
+Multiple axes option: This feature is necessary if you are using variables with different units or ranges, because it will include different ordinate axes to the chart, making easy the checkout of the values.
 Ones you have fill out the details and click the **save** button, the widget will appear into an standard size and position that you can modified like you want by dragging the box or his margins.
 Sampling protocol: There are to different sampling protocols that you can select to actualize the data when it comes from a device: A fixed sampling interval (with a minimum sampling of one second), or "send by device" interval what do not point any specific time, so the server will be always ready to receive any data from the device when it makes any data stream.